Group 6 element: Chemistry

-Occurrence
+Occurrence and production

 Chromium is a very common naturally occurring element.
-It is the 21st most abundant element in the Earth's crust with an average concentration of 100ppm.
+It is the 21st most abundant element in the Earth's crust with an average concentration of 100 ppm.
 The most common oxidation states for chromium are zero, trivalent, and hexavalent states.
 Most naturally occurring chromium is in the hexavalent state.
 About two-fifths of the worlds chromium are produced in South Africa, with Kazakhstan, India, Russia, and Turkey following.
 Chromium is mined as chromite ore.

+Molybdenum is refined mainly from molybdenite.
+It is mainly mined in the United States, China, Chile, and Peru, with the total amount produced being 200,000 tonnes per year.